Peabody Student Organizations

-The Peabody Professional and Graduate Student Advisory Council is comprised of diverse student representatives from all Peabody departments and programs.
-The goals of PPGSAC are to foster and promote student voice at Peabody; to advise and assist with student support programming; and, to advocate for student needs.
+The Peabody Professional and Graduate Student Association is comprised of diverse student representatives from all Peabody departments and programs.
+The goals of PPGSA are to foster and promote student voice at Peabody; to advise and assist with student support programming; and, to advocate for student needs.

 Undergraduate Peabody-specific Student Organizations

 The Peabody Council is a rewarding way for undergraduate students to get involved with Peabody through meaningful leadership experiences.
 The Council itself works to ensure Peabody students are receiving the best education possible by:

 - Planning and promoting special events, information sessions, and community service opportunities for Peabody students and the Vanderbilt community at large

 - Advocating for the Peabody undergraduate population in Vanderbilt Student Government (VSG) and voicing the concerns of students to administrators/faculty